 DQ associated car/driver.
 Riding on race cars, tow/push vehicles is not allowed.

-The Pit Area is designated as the 'restricted area' for the preparation of cars for competition.
-All drivers
+Pit Area is designated as the 'restricted area' for the preparation of cars for competition.
+All drivers must operate their

-must operate their vehicles within the Pit Area in a manner that is safe and under control.
-The Pit Area is not a test area
+vehicles within the Pit Area in a manner that is safe and under control.
+The Pit Area is not a test area for racecars.
+Drivers

-entering or exiting the pits drivers must observe a speed no greater than 10 MPH.
-Failure
+the pits drivers must observe a speed no greater than 10 MPH.
+Failure to observe

-to observe the directions of the Pit Stewards, excess speed or reckless driving may result in disqualification, loss of money,
+the directions of the Pit Stewards, excess speed or reckless driving may result in disqualification, loss of money, loss of